AlexIoannides/kubernetes-mlops/README.md

 docker push alexioannides/seldon-ml-score-component
 ```

-### Building a ML Model Scoring Service with Seldon-Core
+### Deploying a ML Component with Seldon-Core

 We now move on to deploying our Seldon compatible ML component and creating a service form it.
 To achieve this, we will [deploy Seldon-Core using KSonnet](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md#with-ksonnet).
-Before we can proceed any further, we will need to grant cluster-wide super-user to our user, using Role-Based Access Control (RBAC).
+Before we can proceed any further, we will need to grant a cluster-wide super-user role to our user, using Role-Based Access Control (RBAC).
 On GCP this is achieved with,

 ```bash
 kubectl create clusterrolebinding kube-system-cluster-admin \